Tyrn/wei/the-insider-en.typ

      "Where do you get money, Kissur, eh?
 You don't trade,  you  don't take bribes  and you  don't rob passers-by!
 Where  does the money come from?
 The Emperor just  gives  it to you, doesn't he?
-And it doesn't cost anything  to the Emperor - when the treasury runs  out of money, he invents another  tax.
+And it doesn't cost anything  to the Emperor---when the treasury runs  out of money, he invents another  tax.
 You  call a  man who sells and buys a  criminal, and a man who collects  the taxes for you, the cornerstone of the state!
 That's why you won't like it if a parliament  forms and only parliament can authorize the taxes collected in